gmazelier/ring-accept-param/README.md

 ## Usage

 Augments `:params` with an entry identified by the key `:accept` and the detected value.
-You can now render the responce in your routes given the desired format, a la Grails.
+You can now render the response in your routes given the desired format, a la Grails.

 ### Artifact